xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 ## Scale

 The number of ACLs and ACEs we support is expressed per NPU (Qumran-MX, Jericho, Jericho+).
-Since the ACLs are applied on ports, we invite you to check the former blog post describing the port to NPU assignments.
+Since the ACLs are applied on ports, we invite you to check [the former blog post describing the port to NPU assignments](https://xrdocs.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/).

-Also, keep in mind that an ACL applied to a bundle interface where the port members span over multiple NPU will see the ACL/ACEs replicated on all the participating NPUs.
+Also, keep in mind that an ACL applied to a bundle interface with port members spanning over multiple NPUs will see the ACL/ACEs replicated on all the participating NPUs.

 By default (that mean without changing the hardware profiles), we support simultaneously up to:
 - max 31 unique attached ingress ACLs per NPU